-"In summary, the most stable solutions [longest shelf life] are those of low hypochlorite concentration, with a pH of 10 or higher, low copper, iron and nickel content, and stored in the dark at low temperatures."
-(Pioneer Chemical Co., "Stability of Sodium Hypochlorite Solutions")
+"In summary, the most stable solutions [longest shelf life] are those of low hypochlorite concentration, with a pH of 10 or higher, low copper, iron and nickel content, and stored in the dark at low temperatures." ([Pioneer Chemical Co., "Stability of Sodium Hypochlorite Solutions")

 The one factor that we often control is the temperature at which bleach is stored.
 We may not have facilities to keep it cool in the summer.
 However, we can avoid locations that tend to have very high temperatures.
-Especially to be avoided is a location near refrigeration compressors and their cooling radiators (milk house utility room?).
+Especially to be avoided is a location near refrigeration compressors.